 4. Same Hashtags Every Post

-Instagram's algorithm treats repeated identical hashtag sets as spam signals.
-I've seen accounts lose 40% of their hashtag reach doing this.
+Instagram's algorithm treats repeated identical hashtag sets as spam signals, and accounts that recycle the same block of tags on every post tend to watch their hashtag reach quietly dry up.

 Fix: Create 5-6 hashtag groups of 15-20 tags each, organized by theme.
 Rotate between them and customize 3-5 hashtags per individual post.